crypticpy/astigmatism-easy/README.md

 ## 🎨 Color Palette (Core)

-The theme uses a carefully calibrated warm color palette for core syntax highlighting:
+The Night and Daylight themes use a carefully calibrated warm color palette for core syntax highlighting (the Infrared palette is detailed above):

 - **Background**: `#282828` (very dark warm gray)
 - **Text**: `#EBDBB2` (warm beige)